-The Picton Town Centre Transport Master Plan 2026 was adopted by Council in August 2019 and a number of recommendations have now already been implemented.
-Projects are being pursued in a staged manner over time.
+The Picton Town Centre Transport Master Plan 2026 was adopted by Council in August 2019 and a number of recommendations have now already been implemented, such as:

-- Implementation of a ‘No Right Turn’ on Menangle St at Argyle St from 7 April 2021 with a detour route is available via Colden St and Margaret St
+- Implementation of a ‘No Right Turn’ on Menangle St at Argyle St from 7 April 2021 with a detour route is available via Colden St and Margaret St; and

 - Safety upgrades at Argyle St / Barkers Lodge Rd intersection in March-April 2021